CiteOwl

 That is the short version of credibility on purpose.
 We go deep on judging peer review, spotting predatory journals, and weighing authority in a companion piece, how to find credible sources.
 The rest of this article focuses on the part that is uniquely easy to get wrong: confirming a source is real.

-Judge a source fast: the CRAAP test
+Judge a source fast

 Verify it is real before you cite it